feelixs/cli/README.md

 should work.
 SSoT development is based on the notion that there should always be one, Authoritative place for these decisions.

-*SSoTme* is a command line package manager like NPM, Bower, Nuget, etc - however, the packages delivered are dynamic in nature.
+*AICapture* is a command line package manager like NPM, Bower, Nuget, etc - however, the packages delivered are dynamic in nature.
 If 100 projects install a bower package, they all get the same bytes.